CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 PREPARATION:

-.
-Afterwards, pour the White wine as it deglazes the pan and the alcohol evaporates.
-Now, lower the heat to medium-low so that the mix cooks down to a complete, deep caramelized stage.
-Place a cover over the saucepan with it slightly ajar to have moisture escape slowly.
-This will take another 30 minutes or until the onions have greatly reduced into a deeply rich jam-like consistency.
+6. Place a cover over the saucepan with it slightly ajar to have moisture escape slowly.
+This will take another 20 minutes or until the onions have reduced into a deeply rich jam-like consistency.

-.
-Increase the heat back to medium-high heat.
-Add and stir in the apple juice, water, vegetable stock and salt.
-Once it has reached a boiling point, reduce the heat back again to medium-low and simmer for the final cooking of about 15 minutes or so.
+7. Towards the end, increase the heat back to MEDIUM-HIGH heat.
+Add the apple juice, water, vegetable stock and salt.
+Once it has reached a boiling point, reduce the heat back again to MEDIUM-LOW and simmer for the final cooking of about 20 minutes or so.

-.
-Meanwhile, if the croutons weren't made ahead of time, the bread can now be cubed and lightly toasted.
+8. Meanwhile, if the bread croutons were not made ahead of time, the bread can now be cubed and lightly toasted.
 Set aside.
 Same goes for preparing the slices of selected cheese.

-.
-Prepare a baking sheet to soon place the oven-proof bowls.
+9. Prepare a baking sheet to soon place the oven-proof bowls.
 Pre-heat oven to 350F/180C/Gas4 and position oven rack in the center.
-Once onion soup is ready, ladle it into the bowls, 3/4 of the ways.
+Once the onion soup is ready, ladle it into the bowls, 3/4 of the way.
 Add a bit of cheese, followed by a few toasted croutons and finally topped with more cheese.

-.
-Bake for about 15 minutes or until the cheese is melted with its anticipated golden edges.
-They're ready to serve.
-Buon appetit.
-Enjoy.
+10. Bake for about 15 minutes or until the cheese is melted with its anticipated golden edges.
+They are ready to serve.

 Onion 2 Lentil Tomato soup gratin